Yun-Zou/autonomous-drone/OPERATING_GUIDE.md

 ## Pre-Flight Checks
 It is important that you do these checks before autonomous flight tests.
 Any accident can be very dangerous to the people around and also damage the drone.
 We need to make sure that the hardware is correctly setup, and that the software is working.

-(TODO.
-Wiring Image)

 1. Submit necessary flight documents (check Monash Drone rules) a day before at least and book room.
 2. Check LiPo battery is charged and then plug in battery into drone
 3. Secure all components (mountings, propellers, battery especially) and plug in T265 and WiFi Adaptor to Jetson Nano and connect the Jetson Nano USB to Pixhawk.
+(TODO.
+Wiring Image)
 4. Check that no wires are loose by lightly pulling on the wires to ensure that they are secured and won't go into the path of the propellors.
 5. Upload your Misison Planner parameters or check that they are already configured as you want them
-6. Using an ethernet cable, connect the drone and your laptop.
-(May require some networking setup)
-7. (TODO.
-Login.
-Password)
-8. Plug in the drone into a monitor and connect to the WiFi (don't use eduroam, it doesn't allow SSH connections) and note down IP
+6. *Connect with Ethernet*.
+Using an ethernet cable, connect the drone and your laptop.
+(May require some networking setup) **OR** *Connect with WiFi*.
+Plug in the drone into a monitor and connect to the WiFi (don't use eduroam, it doesn't allow SSH connections) and note down IP.
-9. Connect Remote Control and establish link from computer (either SSH or ROS Bridge Web Socket)
+7. Connect Remote Control and establish link from computer (either SSH to IP or using Web Monitor over ROS Bridge Web Socket)
-10. Go to testing room and conduct specific tests
+8. Go to testing room and conduct specific tests

 ## Manual Flying
 Manual flying involves you controlling the drone yourself via remote-control.
 Stabilize and Alt-Hold are the two ArduPilot flight modes that you will usually fly in.
 [Full list of ArduPilot flight modes](https://ardupilot.org/copter/docs/flight-modes.html#full-list-of-flight-modes).
 This assumes you are flying without GPS, so camera guided flight.
 With GPS, would be a bit simpler (without ROS), check the ArduPilot wiki on how to setup the Mission Planner config, however, general process is similar.